 At the same time, fashion companies are taking steps to protect their own brands.
 Many luxury brands such as Moncler are investing in anti-counterfeiting technology like RFID tagging and hologram stickers to ensure that their products can be easily identified as genuine.
 Some are even developing digital authentication platforms to verify the authenticity of their items.

-And some fashion companies are collaborating with non-profit organizations and law enforcement agencies to increase public awareness about counterfeiting and its negative impacts on the economy.
+Some fashion companies are collaborating with non-profit organizations and law enforcement agencies to increase public awareness about counterfeiting and its negative impacts on the economy.
 They are also encouraging consumers to buy only from authorized retailers and report any suspicious products to the authorities.

 As the market for counterfeit goods continues to grow due to economic instability caused by the pandemic, the pressure on fashion companies to take decisive action against these illegal activities has never been greater.
 In India, for instance, there has been a significant drop in counterfeiting cases due to increased enforcement and improved anti-counterfeiting technology.
 It’s estimated that counterfeiting has been reduced by more than 25% in India since 2015.
-These promising figures suggest that the fashion industry’s efforts to fight to counterfeit are having a positive impact and could help protect brands and customers from fake products in the future.
+These promising figures suggest that the fashion industry’s efforts to fight counterfeit are having a positive impact and could help protect brands and customers from fake products in the future.

 You can do your part.